4dn-dcic/fish_omics_format/docs/source/format_overview.rst

 Digital Object Identifier (DOI), PubMed Central Identifier (PMCID), ArXiv.org ID etc,.

-.. note:: All Software related header lines are also *conditionally required* for all other :ref:`Tables` in case Software is used for producing the reported results.
+.. note:: All Software related header lines are also *conditionally required* for all other :ref:`table-reference-label` in case Software is used for producing the reported results.

+.. _columns-reference-label:
 Data Columns
 ------------